 A table is a practical format that will serve as a great solution for items with multiple attributes assigned to them.
 Through a table, you will be able to see all those attributes at a glance.

-Just switch the view to a table and you’ll be able to see the team members, dates, numbers, subtasks and all other custom fields that have been added to define an item.
+Just switch the view to a table and you’ll be able to see the team members, dates, numbers, subtasks and all other attributes that have been added to define an item.